seanwestfall/templatehaskell/draft2.md

 If you want to see the expansion use the flag `-ddump-splices` when starting GHCi.

 Now for probably, what I consider to be the most confusing section of Template Haskell -- Reification.

+A pretty big part of the Language.Haskell.TH module is a section call reification.
+Reification allows one to query the state of an quotation expression and get infomation about it.
+Specifically, reift returns a data type called [`info`](http://hackage.haskell.org/package/template-haskell-2.9.0.0/docs/Language-Haskell-TH-Syntax.html#t:Info).
+TH introduces two new indentifiers for this specific function.
+Prefix an expression quotation with a single quote, and prefix type quotations with a double quote.
+It gives the reify function some context inwhich to interpret.

+_If you find reification confusing, so do I -- I don't like it either_ If you intend to use reify, don't use quotes in the names of your

 #### Examples
 A good example to show what one can do with Template Haskell is a type safe haskell version of c's printf function (from [stdio.h](http://www.gnu.org/software/libc/manual/html_node/Formatted-Output-Functions.html)):